medianagraphic/click-to-open/README.md

-# click-to-open
+# Click to open

-Chorme extension that adds “click to open” to elements you can click to open
+A Chrome extension that adds “click to open” to elements you can click to open.